Undergraduate Research for Credit

 Honors Program

 The work may be done for academic credit, in the Chemistry 80 and 87 (87.01 & 87.02) (Undergraduate Investigation) classes.
-To qualify for honors, students carry out a research project for three terms or the equivalent, then write and defend a thesis.
+To qualify for honors, chemistry majors carry out a research project for three terms or the equivalent, then write and defend a thesis.
 Note that combinations of Chemistry 87 (at least one term is required) and part-time or off-term research can add up to the equivalent of three research terms; please consult with your advisor about the timing.
-Chemistry 87 can be taken for credit up to three times but can be used only once to satisfy the courses required for a chemistry major.
+Chemistry 87 can be taken for Dartmouth credit twice but only one instance of Chemistry 80 or 87 can be used to satisfy the courses required for a chemistry major.
 The program is open to qualified seniors and advanced juniors.

 Advising